 Service credential Usermenu.
 By default, the app owner is the Service credential User.

 - Check the

 Account Settings pageof the account of the Service credential User.

 On the left side you can find the Connected Accounts section, where you can connect and disconnect other services (like GitHub, Bitbucket or GitLab) to your bitrise.io account.

-Make sure that you granted Bitrise access to your organization or team.
-It might be that you did not grant Bitrise access or denied access to the GitHub organization or Bitbucket team that owns the repository.
-See the Grant access to a GitHub Organization and the Grant access to a Bitbucket team guides for more information.
+- Make sure that you granted Bitrise access to your Workspace or team.
+It might be that you did not grant Bitrise access or denied access to the GitHub Workspace or Bitbucket team that owns the repository.
+See the Grant access to a GitHub Workspace and the Grant access to a Bitbucket team guides for more information.

-Make sure the repository URL is up to date.
-Go to the
+- Make sure the repository URL is up to date.